-Electricity ty Electricity category 2 2 Repair category Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Electricity Repair category 1 Notes The electrical installation has been upgraded in the past.
+Sockets and switches within the property are of mixed age.
+We have assumed that all upgrading works have been carried out by an IET registered electrician and that appropriate test/safety certification is available.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply Checked a necessar The Instit and testin occupand construct Notes occupancy.
-It should be appreciated that only the occupano construct
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Some further modifications will likely be recommended.
+Photovoltaic panels were noted to be fitted to the roof covering.
+We have assumed that these have been installed by a suitably qualified contractor.
+The transfer of ownership should be carried out during the conveyancing process.